andrewratliff/andrewratliff.github.io/_posts/2019-12-09-why-are-all-the-black-kids-sitting-together-in-the-cafeteria.md

 ### Challenge

-Even when we recognize injustice, we may remain silent.
-Silence serves as agreement though, and perpetuates bad ideas.
+Even when we recognize injustice, we may choose to remain silent.
+However, silence serves as agreement, and perpetuates bad ideas.

 We should all feel confident and motivated to challenge unfairness.
 Everyone can contribute to change in their environment.